 - Twitter Ads info and privateness

 OK: Touching your electronic device—briefly.
-Need to hit “ignore” on a smartphone call, so your GPS pops returned up?
+Do you need to hit “ignore” on a smartphone call so your GPS pops up?
 That’s first-class.
 Just don’t pick up and solve the thing.
-The law permits for “minimum use of a finger.”
+The law permits “minimum use of a finger.”
 Not OK: calling or texting in any manner that requires protecting your telephone.
 This became already illegal, and it’s far nonetheless unlawful.
-The Seattle Times talked about that humans regularly positioned their telephones between their legs to avoid this regulation.
+The Seattle Times said humans regularly positioned telephones between legs to avoid this regulation.
 We asked Washington State Patrol Public Information Officer Rick Johnson about this.

 Not OK: taking photos at the same time as driving.
 If, for some motive, you were trying to ship Snapchats from the driving force’s seat before, realize you could get pulled over for it now.
-Car selfies are confined to earlier than you hit the street or for the duration of a pit prevent.
-Like with everything else that requires conserving a tool, it doesn’t rely upon whether or not the automobile’s at a mild or now not.
+Car selfies are confined to before you hit the street or during pit prevention.
+Like everything else that requires conserving a tool, it doesn’t rely upon whether or not the automobiles at a mild or not.

 You can’t do any of this stuff at a pink light.
-The rule is approximately now not holding and manipulating your smartphone—it applies whilst you’re stopped at a purple light.
+The rule is approximately not holding and manipulating your smartphone—it applies while you’re stopped at a purple glow.
 OK: preserving your smartphone in case you’re pulled over.
-We requested Johnson what might represent a time that’s ok to use your cell phone.
+We requested Johnson, which might represent a time that’s ok to use your cell phone.
 Does your engine need to be off?

-“Texting in a vehicle is legal when you have adequately pulled off the street.
+“Texting in a vehicle is legal when adequately pulled off the street.
 He delivered that the shoulder of the expressway is a completely awful place to tug over.
 The engine can be on.
 However, you cannot be on top of things of the automobile at that point,” he explained.
-“Basically, you have to be parked.”
+“You have to be parked.”

 Not OK: something else to distract from the road